Why I love Africa

 Another reason that I love Africa is because of its contrasts; its huge white desert sand that stand in sharp contrasts with its green and humid jungles; its high mountains reaching into the blue skies towering over its grassy plains where Zebra and Wildebeest graze.
 As a continent it straddles the equator and so has tropical, sub tropical and mid latitude climates to enjoy or endure.
 Here we see poor peasants tilling their mielie or rice patches as subsistence farmers living from season to season.
 In other areas are the mega farmers producing food on a large scale for their and other nations with their large tractors and big harvesters.
 Large bustling cities surrounded by highways, harbors and airports are again surrounded by a great vastness of open spaces.

 The silence of the plains and bushveldt and the call of a lonely Fish Eagle stand in strong contrast with the shout from the bustling market place and the noisy hum of the busy highways.
 A small shopkeeper in Mkuzi, Kwazulu Natal supplies the shopping needs of her rural village while the new large shopping malls do the same for those who live in the suburbs of the great cities.
-Many walk to their shop while others ride in their 4x4’s than may of may not ever see a really wild road.
-But then sometimes even urban roads seem to need a high clearance vehicle.
+Many walk to their shop while others ride in their 4x4’s that may of may not ever see a really wild road.
+But then sometimes even urban roads seem to need a high clearance vehicle because of the potholes.
 Than is why small trucks and double cabs are so common.

 The opportunities and challenges: